January 31 – February 2, 2023 North American ice storm

 An ice storm impacted the Southern United States in early 2023, bringing heavy snow and ice across the region.
-At least 10 deaths have been attributed to the winter storm, which was unofficially named Winter Storm Mara by The Weather Channel.
+The Weather Channel reported that at least 10 deaths were attributed to the winter storm, which was unofficially named Winter Storm Mara by them.

 History

 The winter storm started when an Arctic cold passage made its way south into the Southern United States, where it met with warm and moist air from the Gulf of Mexico, creating the ice storm.

 On January 31, an inch of sleet fell in the Tulsa, Oklahoma area, with the accompaniment of lightning at times.
 On the same day, freezing rain also fell in Arkansas, including the Fayetteville and Fort Smith areas, as well as Missouri, where cities such as Joplin and Springfield were impacted.
 Freezing rain and sleet fell as far south as Austin and San Antonio on January 31.

 Preparations

 Arkansas Governor Sarah Huckabee Sanders stated that she activated winter weather support teams from the Arkansas National Guard.
 Multiple schools and universities, including Texas State University and St. Edward's University, announced virtual learning and closures.
 DoorDash suspended operations in central Arkansas on January 31, while USPS also suspended operations in north Texas on that same day.
 Other companies, including Amazon, FedEx, and UPS were operating under a limited capacity.
 60 warming shelters were opened in Texas.
 The funeral for Tyre Nichols was postponed for four hours.
-A NBA game between the Detroit Pistons and the Washington Wizards was postponed.
-At least more than 60 million people from New Mexico to West Virginia were under a winter weather alert.
+An NBA game between the Detroit Pistons and the Washington Wizards was postponed.
+Approximately 60 million people from New Mexico to West Virginia were under a winter weather alert.